Maco015/Ollama-Minimal-HTML-UI/README.md

 That's it!
 No special compilation or any of that garbage 🪽

+Want to see all chat history as vanilla text?
+Just write `chat_history` to the browser console to get its contents.

 ## `/external/` Notes

 This repository has some dependence on third-parties for Markdown support.
 If you don't trust these, download your own copy from: